Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_azure_eventhubs/getting_started_with_snowpipe_streaming_azure_eventhubs.md

 Duration: 30

 #### 1. Create an Event Hub
 Follow this [Azure doc](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-create) to create an Event Hub.
+Select the `Standard` [pricing tier](https://azure.microsoft.com/en-us/pricing/details/event-hubs/) to use Apache Kafka.
 Make sure that you select public access to the Event Hub in the networking setting.

 See below sample screen capture for reference, here we have created a namespace called `SnowflakeTest`.